Spin Susceptibility in Neutron Matter from Quantum Monte Carlo Calculations: Results

-As shown in \cref{fig5}, the ground-state spin polarizations computed with and without interaction are significantly different at all densities $\rho$ and at all external magnetic fields $b$, as shown in Figure \ref{fig5}.
+The ground-state spin polarizations computed with and without interaction are significantly different at all densities $\rho$ and at all external magnetic fields $b$, as shown in Figure \ref{fig5}.
 It can be noticed that, also for the interacting case, the ground-state polarization is always a decreasing function of the density, coherently with the predictions of the FG theory.

-The second approach mentioned in \cref{sec:method} directly relies on the definitions of the spin susceptibility and of the spin polarization.
-As an example, we report in \cref{fig5} the results of the ground-state spin polarization $\xi_0$ as a function of the external magnetic field $b$ for PNM with AV8$^{\prime}$+UIX at three different densities.
+The second approach that is mentioned in \cref{sec:method} directly relies on the definitions of the spin susceptibility and the spin polarization.
+As an example, we report, in Figure \ref{fig5}, the results of the ground-state spin polarization $\xi_0$ as a function of the external magnetic field $b$ for PNM with \mbox{AV8$^{\prime}$ + UIX} at three different densities.
 Similar results can also obtained for local chiral EFT potentials, and at different densities.

-In \cref{fig6} we report the estimates of the spin susceptibility in PNM with neutrons interacting with both the phenomenological AV8$^{\prime}$+UIX potential and the local chiral EFT interaction.
-A comparison between the two approaches discussed in the previous section for the AV8$^{\prime}$+UIX case is also reported in the same figure.
+In Figure \ref{fig6}, we report the estimates of the spin susceptibility in PNM with neutrons interacting with both the phenomenological AV8$^{\prime}$ + UIX potential and the local chiral EFT interaction.
+A comparison between the two approaches discussed in the previous section for the AV8$^{\prime}$ + UIX case is also reported in the same figure.
 The direct estimation of the susceptibility gives a smoother dependence on the density.
 This fact might be related to the absence of residual systematic errors that are still likely to plague the indirect estimate described above.
-For as concerns the results from the EFT Hamiltonian, they do not significantly differ from those obtained from a a phenomenological interaction over all the density range considered.
+For as concerns the results from the EFT Hamiltonian, they do not significantly differ from those that were obtained from a phenomenological interaction over all the density range considered.

 In order to estimate the uncertainty due to the assumption of a linear dependence of the energy on the magnetic field $b$, we can once again resort to the FG analysis.
-In fact, in the case of the non-interacting system we can compute the analytic solution and analyze the discrepancies with the results obtained under the assumption of a linear dependence.
-As shown in \cref{fig7}, the linear approximation yields to slightly underestimated values for the susceptibility, in particular at larger densities, as shown in Figure \ref{fig7}.
+In fact, in the case of the non-interacting system, we can compute the analytic solution and analyze the discrepancies with the results obtained under the assumption of a linear dependence.
+The linear approximation yields to slightly underestimated values for the susceptibility, in particular at larger densities, as shown in Figure \ref{fig7}.
 In principle, there is no reason to assume a different behaviour for an interacting system, although the correct result is unknown.